dhammadipdk19/RnD/README.md

 # RnD

-# Short-Term Electricity Demand Forecasting
+# Automatic Image Colorization using Ensemble of Deep Convolutional Neural Networks!

-This repository provides a comprehensive machine learning solution for short-term electricity demand forecasting aimed at improving power grid management, preventing blackouts, and minimizing wastage.
-The project compares the performance of several machine learning models, including XGBoost, RNN, LSTM, GRU, Transformer, and variants, on PJM energy data.
-The goal is to identify the most accurate model for predicting electricity demand, taking into account various time-related factors and the intricacies of the energy consumption patterns.
+This repository provides an advanced solution for the automatic colorization of grayscale images using deep learning techniques.
+The project aims to transform black-and-white images into vibrant, colorized versions, leveraging cutting-edge neural network architectures and pre-trained models.
+The main goal is to enhance the visual appeal and utility of grayscale imagery in applications such as media restoration, photography enhancement, and historical archives.

 ## Table of Contents
 1. [Introduction](#introduction)